Khazdul/MUME/README.md

 comLibrary:
 1) Install the package
 2) Type "coms" to toggle the window.
-Press help for more info.
+Press help button for more info.

 regBench:
 1) Install the package